Deconstruction (building): Process

-It is common practice, and common sense, to “soft-strip” the structure first; remove all appliances, windows, doors, and other finishing materials.
+It is common practice, and common sense, to "soft-strip" the structure first; remove all appliances, windows, doors, and other finishing materials.
 These will account for a large percentage of the marketable components.
 After the non-structural deconstruction, structural is the next step.
 It is best to start at the roof and work down to the foundation.

 Building components that are dismantled will need to be stored in a secure, dry location.
 This will protect them from water damage and theft.
-Once separated from the structure, materials can also be cleaned and/or refinished to increase value.
+Once separated from the structure, materials can also be cleaned and refinished to increase value.
 Building an inventory list of the materials at hand will help determine where each item will be sent.

-Deconstruction vs. Demolition
+Deconstruction vs. demolition

 As opposed to the method of demolishing a building, deconstructing a building is a much safer method for both the environment, as well as the overall health of humans in terms of air pollution.
 Structures are usually taken down using the method of implosion, where explosives are used to implode the building on itself.
-This in itself causes a variety of harmful substances to enter the atmosphere and affect our air quality.
+This in itself causes a variety of harmful substances to enter the atmosphere and affect air quality.
 Although not done through the method of implosion, the September 11, 2001 attacks on New York City's World Trade Center serve as a good reference point to the harmful effects that come along with the demolition of such large structures such as these buildings.
 The reason for this is primarily because of the similarities between a controlled demolition and the way in which the Twin Towers collapsed that day.
 The environmental effects that followed these attacks included the release of numerous harmful and toxic particles into the air, which had a huge impact on New York City's air quality.
 Not only has this been detrimental to the environment, but also to the physical health of many people.
 In many instances, the substances that are released by these practices are directly linked to numerous diseases and illnesses found in many people who have been within a certain proximity of a demolition.
 Again relating to 9/11, there have been countless instances and studies performed to show how these ailments arose in 9/11 survivors.
-As a healthier alternative, deconstruction is used in many instances due to the fact that it does not share any of the same negative affects to the air quality with its counter method of demolition.
+As a healthier alternative, deconstruction is used in many instances due to the fact that it does not share any of the same negative effects to the air quality with its counter method of demolition.
 As previously stated above, this method involves carefully taking the building apart through the dismantling of each part, ultimately reducing the amount of pollutants released into the environment, as well as aiding in the processes of recycling and waste management.
 It is because of this that so many believe deconstruction to be a much safer and environmentally-friendly method of taking down structures.